Benefits of Mounted and Unmounted Equine Assisted Activities

-Therapeutic riding can benefit individuals with a wide range of challenges, be it cognitive, physical, emotional, social or a combination thereof.
-Horseback riding lends independence and mobility to a person with disabilities who may be otherwise restricted.
-The ability to ride these magnificent animals gives tremendous physical and psychological benefits to those previously denied the usual scope of outdoor activities.
+Therapeutic riding lends independence and mobility to a person with disabilities who may be otherwise restricted.
+The ability to work with these magnificent animals, both mounted and from the ground, gives tremendous physical and psychological benefits, especially for those previously denied the usual scope of outdoor activities.
 Some of the most common areas of challenge that we see in our program are detailed below.

 Hypertonia is an increase in muscle tone, usually seen in the limbs.
 Hypertonia may be seen in spastic cerebral palsy, stroke, multiple sclerosis, spinal cord injury or traumatic brain injury.
 The movement of the horse naturally mirrors our own motion at the walk, and the act of riding the horse can help the rider’s muscles to relax, increasing balance and flexibility.
 Riding a narrowly-built horse with smooth gaits, these riders can increase the control they have over their limbs while enjoying the freedom and confidence building Therapeutic Riding can give.